What is Natural Health Products Ingredients Database (NHPID)?

-- Currently NHPID excludes information related to product names; proprietary flavours; health claims; risk information and evidence information.
+- Currently NHPID excludes information related to product names; proprietary flavors; health claims; risk information and evidence information.

 - Clicking the “What’s New” button at the top of the NHPID web application directs the user to a web page identifying recent additions to the database.

 What is a Natural Product Number (NPN)?